daelmaak/ngx-gallery/README.md

 [**Stackblitz**](https://stackblitz.com/edit/ngx-doe-gallery) |
 [**Docs**](https://github.com/daelmaak/ngx-doe-gallery/wiki/Gallery-API)

-## Why ngx-doe-gallery
+## Why ngx-doe-gallery?

 Because it gives you the doe eyes!
 Seriously though, use it if you need:

 - Great performance and feel both on mobile and desktop
-- Very small - gallery itself has just 8kB gzipped!
+- Very small size - gallery itself has just 8kB gzipped!
 It also packs no dependencies
-- Easy to use and customize
+- Easy usage and lots of customizations
+- It just works!

 ## Installation